 Orthopaedic Interface Service

-The Orthopaedic Interface Service (OIS) is a primary care orthopaedic service for patients in the Bath & North East Somerset area.
+The Orthopaedic Interface Service (OIS) is an orthopaedic service based in primary care, for patients in the Bath & North East Somerset area.
 The service provides specialist assessment, diagnosis and management of orthopaedic problems.
-Where appropriate this can include requesting imaging investigations (x-ray, MRI and ultrasound), administering steroid injections and, where appropriate, referring patients to secondary care.
-The specially trained team includes orthopaedic physiotherapy specialists, a specialist podiatrist and a consultant in sports and exercise medicine.
-The clinics are held at Paulton Memorial Hospital, Paulton; St Martins Hospital, Odd Down, Bath; Keynsham Health Centre and the Royal United Hospital, Bath.
-The administration team is based at Paulton Memorial Hospital.
+Where appropriate this can include requesting imaging investigations (x-ray, MRI and ultrasound), administering steroid injections and referring people to consultants in secondary care.
+The specially trained team includes specialist orthopaedic physiotherapists and podiatrists.
+Joint clinics are held with the orthopaedic consultants from the Royal United Hospital, Bath.

-Provided timely access to expert orthopaedic assessment
+- Provide timely access to expert orthopaedic assessment

-Wherever possible provide a service closer to home
+- Wherever possible provide a service closer to home

-Give a clear explanation of the problem and discuss possible treatment options
+- Give a clear explanation of the problem and discuss possible treatment options

-Help promote self management and independence
+- Help promote self-management and independence

-- What time should I arrive?
+What time should I arrive?

-- What happens during my appointment?
+What happens during my appointment?

-During your appointment the clinician will take a history of the problem and then examine you physically.
-For this examination you may be required to undress to some degree depending upon your problem, for example removal of a top for a shoulder problem.
+During your appointment, the clinician will take a history of the problem and then examine you physically.
+For this examination, you may be required to undress to some degree depending upon your problem, for example, removal of a top for a shoulder problem.
 Please consider this and wear appropriate loose clothing so that you are comfortable and able to move freely during the examination.

 Bringing someone with you

-- How long will my appointment take?
+How long will my appointment take?

 Each appointment is dependent on your needs so appointment times will vary.
 However, first appointments normally take between 30-45 minutes and follow-up appointments normally last between 15–30 minutes.
 We do try to make follow-ups by telephone where possible.

-- How do I cancel or change my appointment?
+How do I cancel or change my appointment?

-If you have given permission, you will receive a letter confirming the date, time and location of your appointment.
-We will also tell you the name of the healthcare professional that you will see and any preparations that you need to make before your appointment.
+Once we offer you an appointment, you will receive a letter confirming the date, time and location of your appointment.
+We will tell you the name of the healthcare professional you will see, and any preparations that you need to make before your appointment.

-- How soon will I be seen?
+How soon will I be seen?

-For a routine appointment, you should expect to be seen within five weeks of your referral.
+For a routine appointment, you should expect to be seen within 8-10 weeks of your referral.

-- How will I get the results of any assessments carried out on the day?
+How will I get the results of any assessments carried out on the day?

-- When will I hear regarding my diagnostic test results?
+When will I hear regarding my diagnostic test results?

 Once you have had your diagnostic test performed, a radiologist will prepare your written report.
 This process may take up to two weeks from your diagnostic test appointment.

 One of our clinicians will review your results once we receive them.
-You will then be contacted by the Virgin Care admin team for either a telephone follow up or sent an appointment date and time.
+You will then be contacted by the Virgin Care admin team for either a telephone follow up, or sent an appointment date and time.

 If you do not hear from us after eight weeks from your appointment, please contact the relevant administration team.
 Details are at the top of this page.

-- Who will treat me?
+Who will treat me?

 Our team is dedicated to providing everyone with the best care we can.
 They are highly skilled and experienced staff who have an interest in joint, nerve and muscle problems and include musculoskeletal and orthopaedic specialists.
-We also have a Consultant in Exercise and Sports Medicine.

 Every member of our team has to provide evidence of their registration, training and criminal record status before they can work with you.